 Our Awards Ceremony Keynote Speaker this year was Wendi Garcia, an environmental activist who came to Oregon from Honduras seeking asylum because of the construction of a hydroelectric dam.
 She fled Honduras fearing for her life after being tear-gassed and arrested by police when her community resisted dam construction that contaminated the water supply relied upon for drinking, cooking, and washing.
 Listen to Wendi’s story here.

 Oregon PSR extends our most sincere appreciation to the 80 Oregon high school juniors and seniors who submitted essays, poems, and works of fiction for our 2020 Greenfield Peace Writing Scholarship.
-Thank you to our panel of scholarship judges, and to all who have supported this effort; includingour co-sponsoring organizations: APANO, Interfaith Movement for Immigrant Justice, Portland Immigrant Rights Coalition, Portland Jobs with Justice, Sunrise PDX, 350 PDX, and KBOO Community Radio.
-We extend our deepest gratitude to the Firerose Foundation and the Bonnie and Peter Reagan Fund at the Oregon Community Foundation for their financial support that makes this scholarship possible.
+Thank you to our panel of scholarship judges, and to all who have supported this effort, including our co-sponsoring organizations: APANO, Interfaith Movement for Immigrant Justice, Portland Immigrant Rights Coalition, Portland Jobs with Justice, Sunrise PDX, 350 PDX, and KBOO Community Radio.
+We extend our deepest gratitude to the Firerose Foundation and the Bonnie and Peter Reagan Fund at the Oregon Community Foundation for their financial support, which makes this scholarship possible.

-If you are currently in 10th or 11th grade, please keep an eye out for next year’s scholarship, which will be announced in September/October 2020.
+If you are currently in 10th or 11th grade, please keep an eye out for next year’s scholarship, which will be announced some time around September or October of 2020.